tonybaines/gestalt/README.md

 * ```Caching``` - by default the result of every lookup is cached, this switches it off
 * ```ExceptionOnNullValue``` - if disabled returns ```null``` if a value is undefined instead

+> **WARNING**: If the configuration interfaces define methods which return primitives, and if
+> ```ExceptionOnNullValue``` is switched off, then a non-obvious exception is thrown anyway for
+> any attempt to access the undefined primitive value!
+>
+> Workarounds include switching to the object wrappers (e.g. boolean -> Boolean) and defining defaults

 ### Persisting

 An existing instance of the config-interface can be turned into the appropriate XML-string (ready to be persisted through the mechanism of your choice)